 One year earlier, in 1862, gold was discovered 80 miles to the west of Virginia City on Grasshopper Creek.
 This was the first major gold strike in Montana, and the mining town of Bannack sprang up overnight.
 Thousands of men rushed to Bannack in search of gold.
 Shortly after that Bannack became the first Territorial Capital of Montana.
 But when gold was discovered in Alder Gulch one year later in 1863, Virginia City became the center of the action.
 Many prospectors and businessman left the town of Bannack and moved to Virginia City in 1863, and shortly after that the Territorial Capital of Montana moved its location to Virginia City as well.

-Virgina City Montana is one of the most intact and largest Old West Towns in America.
+Virginia City Montana is the largest intact Old West Gold Rush Towns in America.

 Villians and Vigilantes